quantmind/pulsar/docs/source/design.rst

 applications.

-* The first layer is based on the building block of pulsar library, the :class:`pulsar.Actor` class.
+* The first layer is based on the building block of pulsar library, the :class:`Actor` class.
-* The second layer is the based on the :class:`pulsar.Application` which is built on top of the :class:`pulsar.Actor` model.
+* The second layer is the based on the :class:`Application` which is built on top of the :class:`Actor` model.

 Server Model